 Much confusion and controversy surround the subject of whether pumpkin seeds are a “natural dewormer” in chickens.
-I am always open to and interested in things that will help me keep my flock healthy, but am not one inclined to accept claims blindly that seem too good to be true.
-After researching the topic extensively and consulting with several poultry veterinarians on the subject, I have found no evidence that pumpkin or pumpkin seeds act as a general dewormer in chickens.
-Let’s look at the seed of truth that lies within this commonly parroted claim and learn what makes the claim false.According to Dr. Mike Petrik, DVM, MsC, aka: The Chicken Vet, “(m)ost worm medications have no claim for laying hens.
+I am always open to and interested in things that will help me keep my flock healthy, but I do not accept claims that seem too good to be true blindly.
+There is no evidence that pumpkin or pumpkin seeds act as a general dewormer in chickens.
+Let’s look at the seed of truth that lies within this commonly parroted claim and understand why the claim is false.According to Dr. Mike Petrik, DVM, MsC, aka: The Chicken Vet, “(m)ost worm medications have no claim for laying hens.
 As such, they won’t tell you how long not to eat the eggs after treatment like many antibiotics do.
 The reason is simple….the research has not been done.
 It literally costs millions of dollars to get label claims on medications verified to the satisfaction of licensing bodies.
 Because modern egg farms have essentially no worm infections, it is not cost effective to get the claim on the drug in question.”
 That statement is also true of alternative/natural/herbal remedies, including the ingestion of pumpkin seeds.
 The research simply has not been done to prove the effectiveness of pumpkin seeds as either a preventative worming measure or treatment option in chickens.

 There is, however, some literature on the use of pumpkin seeds as dewormers in test tubes, horses and, to a limited degree, in humans.
 Let’s take a look at some of that literature to get a better understanding of what the pumpkin seeds claims and conclusions in those instances.